Duration: 5 Days

-Our final day of the tour begins with a full breakfast, followed by check-out from the Casa Bella Inn.
-We will then travel North to Shelburne, Vermont, for a visit to two locations: Shelburne Museum and Shelburne Farms.
+On our final day of the tour, we will travel North to Shelburne, Vermont, for a visit to two locations: Shelburne Museum and Shelburne Farms.
 Shelburne Museum features 39 buildings on 40 acres and over 150,000 works of art, including paintings, antiques, textiles, antique tools, and more.
 One of our favorite attractions there is the Steamboat Ticonderoga, a 220-foot National Historic Landmark that portrays life on the ship as it was in 1923.
 A tour through Shelburne Museum is self-guided; you will have plenty time to explore the exhibits at your own pace.
 Lunch is available for purchase on the premises.
 Later, at Shelburne Farms, we will spend time exploring the gift shop and sampling Vermont cheeses and other products.
 We will then be treated to a guided property tour (in a covered tractor-pulled wagon), visiting the farm barn, coach barn, Inn, and cheese factory.
 Our tour will conclude at the end of the day with drop-off (Friday 5:00 PM) at your hotel or the Burlington International Airport.

 A personalised experience of Vermont like no other!
 A must-do!